nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 1. Fork the repo to get a copy of the app
 2. Create an account in PWS to host your app
 3. Create an instance of a database for the app to use
+4. Install `npm`
-4. Install the `CF CLI` tool to talk to PWS
+5. Install the `CF CLI` tool to talk to PWS
-5. Login to PWS from the command line and point at where you want to place your app
+6. Login to PWS from the command line and point at where you want to place your app
-6. Prepare your copy of nightscout to run in PWS
+7. Prepare your copy of nightscout to run in PWS
-7. Deploy the nightscout app to PWS from the command line
+8. Deploy the nightscout app to PWS from the command line
-8. Adjust any settings in nightscout needed prior to running it
+9. Adjust any settings in nightscout needed prior to running it
-9. Run the app and connect for the first time
+10. Run the app and connect for the first time

 ## Forking The Repo
 [Fork it](https://help.github.com/articles/fork-a-repo/)